Ames Building: Renovations

 After being unoccupied for eight years, Eamon O’Marah, Rich Kilstock and Seth Greenberg (Ames Hotel Partners, LLC) and Normandy Real Estate Partners for $17.7 million purchased the structure in April 2007.
 Tishman Construction Corporation of New York completed renovations to the building based on a design by Cambridge Seven Associates and with oversight provided by Walsh Co.
 LLC of Morristown, New Jersey.

 Hotel

-Since 2009, the Ames Building was a luxury boutique hotel under the name of The Ames Boston Hotel.
+From 2009 to 2019, the Ames Building was a luxury boutique hotel under the name of The Ames Boston Hotel.
 In 2019, the hotel closed and nearby Suffolk University purchased it for use as a dormitory, known as "One Court Street", which opened in the fall of 2020.